Lillian-Griffiths/nextcloud-docker/README.md

 Setup Complete!

 Warning: This is an insecure setup and only suitable for a lab environment.
-Beware that this setup is internet facing and not secured for actual use.
+Beware that this setup may be internet facing and not secured for actual use.